 Separate the most/ least important criteria, striving to code one-third high and one-third low.
 Code the remaining one-third as moderate by default, without discussion.
 Attempt to force fit one-third of the candidates as each high, low, and moderate—but be flexible.
 Appeal to the high criteria and isolate the option(s) that best support the established purpose.
 To further facilitate prioritization, optimize or guide discussion (if required) by appealing to some of the fuzzy factors that may be difficult to measure objectively.

-When you need help creating a robust definition of an option or a criterion that may be argumentative, turn to the Definition Tool for support.
-If you discover this approach is not robust enough, use a tool more suitable for complicated prioritization such as the FAST Scorecard tool or Perceptual Mapping.
+When you need help creating a robust definition of an option or a criterion that may be arguable, turn to the Definition Tool for support.
+If you discover this approach is not robust enough, use a tool more suitable for complicated prioritization such as the MG RUSH Scorecard tool or Perceptual Mapping.

 Finally, MG RUSH professional facilitation curriculum focuses on providing methodology.
 Each student thoroughly practices methodology and tools before class concludes.
 Some call this immersion.
 We call it the road to building impactful facilitation skills.